-The agency is also continuing to focus on customer incentives and promotions to maintain and build transactions and revenue and continued to offer quarterly promotions to attract new drivers and reward current customers throughout the year, including its "Drive-a-Week Free" campaign, "Refer-a-Friend" program, and monthly drawings for \$1,000 in free tolls to accountholders who signed up to receive a chance to win each time they used the road.
+The agency is also continuing to focus on customer incentives and promotions to maintain and build transactions and revenue and continued to offer promotions to attract new drivers and reward current customers throughout the year, including its "Direct Mailer" campaign, "AAA" promotion, and monthly drawings for \$500 in free tolls to accountholders who signed up to receive a chance to win each time they used the road.

-Based on economic conditions, specifically the high unemployment rate in Southern California, the agency did not implement toll rate increases for FY11.
-However, toll rate increases were implemented for FY12 at all locations by \$0.25 for cash transactions and 5%, rounded to the nearest \$0.05, for FasTrak transactions.
+Based on the traffic consultant's toll rate recommendation to maximize revenues while considering the effects of long-term diversion, toll rate increases of \$0.50 peak and off-peak cash and 10% FasTrak at Catalina View, \$0.25 cash and 10% FasTrak at Aliso Creek, El Toro, Newport Coast, and Bonita Canyon were implemented in July 2012.
+Toll rate increases for FY12 were implemented at all locations by \$0.25 for cash transactions and 5%, rounded to the nearest \$0.05, for FasTrak transactions.